How to Measure for Curtains

 Measure the width of the rod from left to right.
 A common rule for displaying curtains properly says the curtains finished width should be at least 2 times the width of your window (if not more) to achieve a look of proper fullness.

 Example: If your window measures 36" wide (window width x 2 = 72"), you need curtains that will give a minimum width of 72".
 In this case 2 panels will give about 100" to 120" of width which will look nice and full.
 Always round up to the next full number.

 Standard fullness multiply by 2

 Deluxe Fullness multiply 2.5

-Ultra fullness multiply by 3
+Ultra-fullness multiply by 3

-Measure the length of the window or area you want to cover from top to bottom.
+Measure the length of the window or area you are covering from top to bottom.
 Overall curtain length, anywhere from the sill to the apron or to the floor, is a personal preference and need not be exact.